-In this section we describe an alternative data pre-processing at the sensor location which improves the overall performance of the estimator at the receiver side.
-This scheme was independently proposed in [46] and [37] in a scenario where no delay was present but only packet loss.
-The authors suggested to compute and transmit the state estimate rather than the raw measurement.
-As will be shown shortly, this approach gives an estimator that has a better performance as compared to the time-varying Kalman filter of Section IV.
-However, it is applicable only if some computational resources are available on the sensor, commonly known as "smart sensor", and if all entries of the observation vector y_t are collected from sensors which are co-located.
-For example, this scenario is not suitable in applications running over sensor networks where sensors are distributed and have very limited computation resources [47].
-Adding specific coding schemes and data processing at the sensor side could further improve performance, but this would require the modification of the lower layers of the communication protocols, differently from the architecture proposed here.
-Besides, this estimator architecture proposed here is useful per se since it provides a computable lower bound for the performance of the optimal time-varying filter proposed in Section IV.
+In this section we describe an alternative coding at the sensor location which improves the overall performance of the estimator at the receiver side.
+This scheme was independently proposed in [39] and [27] where it was suggested to compute and transmit the state estimate rather than the raw measurement.
+As will be shown shortly, this approach gives an estimator with a better performance, however it is applicable only if some computational resources are available on the sensor, commonly known as "smart sensor", and when all entries of the observation vector y_t are collected from sensors which are co-located.
+For example, this scenario is rarely the case in applications running over sensor networks where sensors are distributed and have very limited computation resources [36].
+Nonetheless, this scheme is useful per se since it provides a computable lower bound for the performance of the optimal time-varying filter proposed in Section IV.